vcanaran/teatree/readme.md

 - client submits appends or updates or functions requests via a requst queue
 - since we have a single process per request topic we do not need to write a speical facade or singleton pattern
 - we update control tables in Postgresql: content_index, goal_model, and other tables
+- with the ability to have read-only access to supporting duckdb files we do not need to pass large blobs of data in our request queue

 ```mermaid
 sequenceDiagram